Job profile

 As an estate agent, you will be responsible for liaising with a network of clients, solicitors and other property professionals to sell and let residential or commercial properties.

 You will also be responsible for visiting the properties to value and market them.
 You should always have your client’s best interests at heart to make sure you deliver the best possible price.
-You will occasionally have to liaise with banks, building societies, mortgage brokers, surveyors, solicitors and other estate agencies during transactions.
+As an estate agent, you may need to communicate with various professionals.
+Your job role may involve specialisation in a specific area of estate agency, such as residential sales, residential lettings, commercial sales or commercial lettings.

 Responsibilities

-• Collect information about a property and arrange for photographs to be taken
+• Arrange for photographs and other marketing materials to be taken

-• Monitor sales as they proceed and liaise with all interested parties including mortgage brokers, solicitors, surveyors and other estate agents
+• Manage sales as they proceed, liaising with mortgage brokers, solicitors, and other agents as necessary

-• Make sure that the price agreed is acceptable to both buyer and seller
+• Ensure that the final sale price is agreeable to both the buyer and seller

-• Keep up to date with trends in the relevant property market.
+• Stay informed about current trends in the property market.

 Salary